 Isolation of fungi associated with symptoms

 Isolation of fungi associated with symptoms observed on carrots was carried out on Potato Dextrose Agar (PDA) culture medium.
 Explants from symptomatic carrots were inoculated onto PDA media in Petri dishes.
-Several purifications were then carried out so as to obtain pure strains.
+Several purifications were then carried out to obtain pure strains.

 Identification of fungal strains

-Fungal strains were identified macroscopically on the basis of characteristics such as color, growth pattern of fungal colonies, and microscopically by observation of mycelia and conidia.
+Fungal strains were identified macroscopically based on characteristics such as color, growth pattern of fungal colonies, and microscopically by observation of mycelia and conidia.
 The Botton et al. (1990) identification key was also used.

 Assessment of the pathogenicity of isolated fungi

 Three batches of apparently healthy carrots were collected.
-The carrots were then washed with water containing 10% bleach, rinsed with water and wiped dry with paper towels.
+The carrots were then washed with water containing 10% bleach, rinsed with water, and wiped dry with paper towels.
 These carrots were disinfected again with 70° alcohol.
 5 mm-diameter circular openings were then made in these carrots, and 7-day-old fungi strains were individually introduced into the openings, and subsequently covered with cling film.
-Finally, they were incubated at 25°C for 10 days in order to observe possible symptoms.
+Finally, they were incubated at 25°C for 10 days to observe possible symptoms.

 After 10 days of incubation, the symptoms observed were described and the fungi associated with such symptoms were isolated and identified as described above.
-After isolation and identification of these fungi, they were compared with those previously inoculated, along with the symptoms they caused, so as to confirm that they were indeed responsible for the symptoms observed on the carrots..
+After isolation and identification of these fungi, they were compared with those previously inoculated, along with the symptoms they caused, to confirm that they were indeed responsible for the symptoms observed on the carrots..

 Statistical analyses

 All the data obtained were subjected to statistical analysis using R software version 4.3.0.
-Bartlett's homogeneity of variance test was performed in order to determine the homogeneity of variances.
+Bartlett's homogeneity of variance test was performed to determine the homogeneity of variances.

-The one-way ANOVA test was used to compare mean prevalence and mean symptom severity index depending on municipalities of collection.
-In the event of significant difference at 5% threshold, Fisher's LSD test was used to establish homogeneous groups..
+The one-way ANOVA test was used to compare the mean prevalence and mean symptom severity index depending on the municipality of collection.
+In the event of a significant difference at the 5% threshold, Fisher's LSD test was used to establish homogeneous groups.

 3. results